energyapps/bestpractices/geocoding.md

 Consult this guide: https://www.mapbox.com/blog/mapping-google-doc-spreadsheet/

 ### Geocoding with batchgeo.com (less advanced)

+If you are creating a map with [Tilemill](www.mapbox.com/tilemill), or you just need a KML of a set of points, you can use [batchgeo.com](http://batchgeo.com/) to create a KML.

+If you want transform that KML into a SHP, geojson, csv, etc, I'd recommend using [QGIS](http://www.qgis.org/en/site/).

 Once you have a spreadsheet with your records and addresses, you simply cut and paste your data into [batchgeo.com](http://batchgeo.com).
 Make sure to include a header row.
 (To you nerds, out there, your spreadsheet will show up as a tab-seperated value on the batchgeo, once you paste it.)